-3320 Industrial Arts - Full-time Course Bachelor of Science (Industrial Arts)/ Diploma in Education BSc(IndArts) DipEd
+3320 Industrial Arts Course - Full-time Bachelor of Science (Industrial Arts)/ Diploma in Education BSc(IndArts) DipEd

-Students commencing studies in 1980 enrol in the first year of this revised degree course: This course is of four years' duration.
+Students commencing studies in 1981 enrol in the first year of this revised degree course.
+This course is normally of four years duration but may extend over five years if Honours in Education is undertaken.